paulbaron/ShaderEditor/Log book/LOG BOOK.md

 - The user must be able to reorganize the data tree

 ## 12 june 2015

+#### Done today
 I have completely finished the matrix editor.
+I have alost finished to implement the data tree.
+Still some bugs to correct, that might take some time.

+#### Goals for tomorrow
+- The user must be able to reorganize the data tree